SFDO-Tooling/CumulusCI/docs/robot.rst

 CumulusCI provides a set of keywords unique to both Salesforce and CumulusCI for acceptance testing.
 These keywords can run other tasks, interact with Salesforce applications, call Salesforce APIs, and so on.
 For a list of all custom keywords provided by CumulusCI, see `Keywords.html <https://cumulusci.readthedocs.io/en/stable/Keywords.html>`_.

 .. tip::
-    Besides the keywords that come with CumulusCI, you can write project-specific keywords that are either based on existing keywords, or implemented in Python.
+    In addition to the keywords that come with CumulusCI, you can write project-specific keywords that are either based on existing keywords, or implemented in Python.